Homeschooling in the United States

 Homeschooling in the United States is the practice of educating children at home, where students do not attend a formal school.
-Homeschooling is a method of alternative education, that may take on a number of forms, including direct tutoring, religious teachings, experimental or unstructured learning methods.
+As a form of alternative education, homeschooling normally takes the form of parents teaching their children through direct tutoring, religious teachings, experimental or unstructured learning methods.

-The US has a long tradition of homeschooling from the colonial period, where families educated their children at home in absence of local schools.
+The US has a long tradition of homeschooling, beginning in the colonial period, where families educated their children at home in absence of local schools.
 In the US today about 3.3% of K-12 age students are homeschooled.
-The number of homeschoolers in the United States has seen a recent increase in the years following the COVID-19 pandemic.
-In the United States, the Supreme Court has ruled that parents have a fundamental right to direct the education of their children, and homeschooling is therefore a legal means of education.
+The number of homeschoolers in the US has recently increased in the years following the COVID-19 pandemic.
+From 2024 to 2025, homeschooling increased by 4.9%.